 This is it.
 The moment you stand up and celebrate your success.
 We’re here to help with everything you need for the big day — from schedules and checklists to guest and faculty info and FAQs.
 Read on to learn more.

 Regalia and Attire

-- Doctoral: Gowns are black, have full, bell-shaped sleeves, each with three velvet bands matching the velvet facing of the gown opening.
-Tams are made from velvet, and are “poofed” at the top of the head instead of flat.
+- Doctoral: Gowns are royal blue with two black panels in front, each featuring the SNHU seal embroidered in gold stitching.
+They have full, bell-shaped sleeves, each with three velvet chevrons and gold metallic cording.
+Tams are made from velvet and are “poofed” at the top of the head instead of flat.

 - Masters: Gowns are black, have long, closed sleeves with slits at the arms at the elbows.
 Caps are flat, black, have 4 sides and have a tassel with a single button at the top.
 Hoods are black and lined with University colors.
 The border of the hood color indicates the academic discipline in which the degree was earned.